ViralTexts/ocr-eval/wvu/README.md

 This is a test transcription of some passages from the July, 1866, Wheeling Daily Intelligencer.

 The format is a series of JSON records, with newspaper page ID, cluster ID, and text transcription.
+The field `fixed` is set to `true` when a record has been corrected.

 The text does _not_ use XML syntax, so ampersands, angle brackets, etc., are transcribed literally as `&`, `<`, and so on.
 Perhaps we'll need to change this at some point.